 SCCM CB Preview 1706 Upgrade New Capabilities Overview Video Configuration Manager MEMCM?
 SCCM team released the newest PREVIEW version of SCCM CB 1706.
 I know most of us are waiting for the production release of SCCM CB 1706.
 I hope the production release of SCCM CB 1706 will happen somewhere next month?

 As per my previous experience and analysis, not all newly introduced features got added to the production version.
 I expect the same thing might happen with the production version of SCCM CB 1706.
 I don’t think all the new features that got introduced in the PREVIEW version of 1706 will make it to the production version of SCCM CB 1706.
 I’ll provide SCCM CB Preview Version 1706 Upgrade and New capabilities Overview Video guide in this post.

-The download of SCCM CB 1706 preview version and upgrade from SCCM CB 1705 preview version to 1706 is straightforward.
-The similar process is explained in the following video step by step guide “Step by Step Video Guide SCCM ConfigMgr CB TP 1705 Download and Upgrade“.
+The download of the SCCM CB 1706 preview version and upgrade from the SCCM CB 1705 preview version to 1706 is straightforward.
+A similar process is explained in the following video step-by-step guide “Step by Step Video Guide SCCM ConfigMgr CB TP 1705 Download and Upgrade“.

 SCCM CB Primary Passive Site Server

-Site server role high availability – Now, you can create a passive primary server with SCCM CB 1706 preview version and this passive primary server will use the same SQL database.
+Site server role high availability – Now, you can create a passive primary server with SCCM CB 1706 preview version, and this passive primary server will use the same SQL database.
 The passive SCCM primary server can’t write anything to the DB.
 How to create SCCM CB Passive Primary server?
-In the console go to Administration > Site Configuration > Sites and start the Add Site System Roles Wizard.
+Go to Administration > Site Configuration > Sites and start the Add Site System Roles Wizard in the console.